 I know that we are all supposed to focus on the positive only so if this question is out of line please just disregard or ask Mary to delete it.
 I know that I personally started to cringe at some of the things "well meaning" friends/family/perfect strangers would say when they found out I had BC.
-I always tried to temper my outward response by thanking them for their kind thoughts and words because I know cancer makes most people… read more
+I always tried to temper my outward response by thanking them for their kind thoughts and words because I know cancer makes most people uncomfortable, and most were at a loss as to what to say to begin… read more

 I am among the women who was first diagnosed with breast cancer that was Stage 2 with nothing in the sentinel nodes and then 2 1/2 years later found out the breast cancer had spread to bones, liver, lung (Stage 4).
 The first time I didn't want to know anything about women whose breast cancer had recurred and metastasized.
 It was too scary.
 The reality is that many of us (~30%) will have a recurrence.

 Hi, I just got a call from my surgeon with oncotype score of 28.
 My oncologist had told me if it came back 25 or higher she would recommend chemotherapy.
 I know chemo saves lives, but I am terrified of it because I know it does a lot of damage in the meantime.
 I'm not saying I will refuse chemo, but just wondering if there is anyone out there who has heard of or used an alternative method to chemo.
 I have a double mastectomy coming up as well, another challenge that I am not looking forward… read more

 Especially at work and with my teenagers.
 Sometimes I feel depressed.
 Emotionally its like a bit of Past Tramatic Stress Syndrome combine with a body that will take a year or two to get back to normalish.
 How do you deal with this?